• Recipes

 • Preheat the oven to 350°F/180°C and line two cookie sheets with baking parchment paper.

-• Lightly dust the counter with powdered sugar, then roll out half of the dough to about ¼-inch thick.
+• Lightly dust the counter with powdered sugar, then roll out the dough to about ¼-inch thick.
 Cut into square shapes and place each one onto the baking sheet.

 • Tip: dip the knife into powdered sugar to make cutting easier.